When is the best time to buy televisions?πŸ“Ί

 • Current models are 8+ months into their cycle (new versions coming soon)

-• You're shopping in September-October (historically highest prices)
+• You're shopping in August-September (historically highest prices)

 • The TV you want had deeper discounts in previous months (likely to repeat)

-• You can hold out until the next major sales event (Black Friday, Super Bowl)
+• You can hold out until the next major sales event (Black Friday, Super Bowl, Prime Day)

 Your optimal buying window also depends on which TV technology you're interested in:

-These premium LCD-based technologies follow more aggressive discounting patterns, often seeing 23.8-33.2% price drops during major sales and end-of-life clearance events.
-Samsung and TCL's QLED models typically see their best pricing during Black Friday and Super Bowl season.
+Mini-LED technology continues to mature rapidly, with TCL and Hisense leading the charge on brightness (up to 10,000 nits claimed).
+These models follow aggressive discounting patterns, often seeing 25-40% price drops during major sales and end-of-life clearance events.
+Samsung and TCL's Mini-LED models typically see their best pricing during Black Friday and Super Bowl season.

 Budget Smart TVs

-Entry-level smart TVs from brands like TCL, Hisense, and store brands see deep discounts year-round, but especially during Black Friday, where discounts of 39.1% or more are common.
-These models are frequently used as door-busters and loss leaders.
+Entry-level smart TVs from brands like TCL, Hisense, and store brands see deep discounts year-round, but especially during Black Friday, where discounts of 40% or more are common.
+These models are frequently used as doorbusters and loss leaders.

 Brand-Specific Deal Timing Table